catalyst-cloud/catalystcloud-docs/source/load-balancer/tls-termination.rst

 .. code-block:: bash

-  # ensure that you are using the right name for your TLS secret when sourcing
+  # Ensure that you are using the right name for your TLS secret when sourcing the default container.
-  # the default container.
-In this tutorial we used the name 'tls-secret-01'
+  # In this tutorial we used the name 'tls-secret-01'

   $ openstack loadbalancer listener create --protocol-port 443 --protocol TERMINATED_HTTPS --name tls-listener --default-tls-container=$(openstack secret